hagaibarel/kube-charts/README.md

 ### k8s-aws-logging

-Harvest logs with fluentd and ship them to AWS' ES service via proxy.
+Harvest logs with fluent-bit and ship them to AWS' ES service via proxy.

-This chart uses the great proxy written by [kopeio](https://github.com/kopeio/aws-es-proxy), check it out.
-Also, the chart is based on the elasticsearch-logging component that's part of [kubernetes' add-ons](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/fluentd-elasticsearch), and was inspired by it.
+This chart uses the great proxy found here [kopeio](https://github.com/kopeio/aws-es-proxy), check it out.
+Also, the chart is based on the [fluent-bit](https://github.com/kubernetes/charts/tree/master/stable/fluent-bit) chart and was inspired by it.

 ### nginx-ingress-controller